ukamovich/persongrabber/README.md

 In Redux, the whole global state of an app is stored in an object tree inside a single store.
 In order to change the state tree, an action ( an object that describes “what happened”) must be created and dispatched to the store.
 A special function - reducer - returns a new state, based on the old state and the action.

 **!!!
-Describe Redux in our app!!!**
+Describe Redux in the app!!!**

 # UI components and libraries
 We have mainly used components from the [MUI-library](https://mui.com/).
 The library has a wide variety of components which are easy to implement in the design and that’s why we sticked with this library throughout the project.
 Another great advantage of the MUI-components is that they offer inline styling which makes it more convenient to change the component regarding mediaQueries or just CSS.
-As an example, we were able to reduce the amount of <div>-tags due to the <Box> component since we can perform CSS inline instead of creating a separate CSS-file for styling the <div>-tag.
+As an example, we were able to reduce the amount of '<div>'-tags due to the '<Box>' component since we can perform CSS inline instead of creating a separate CSS-file for styling the '<div>'-tag.

 When the inline styling were not enough to alter the component the way we wanted, we used ThemeProvider and UseTheme to style the component in a specific way by creating a separate component which we named Themes.tsx.